 The recommended steps of intervention that the therapist or counselor devises after an assessment of the client has been completed.

-Treatment plans aren’t exclusive to the mental health sectors.
+Treatment plans aren’t exclusive to the mental health sector.
 Doctors, nurses, social workers, or other health care providers may also use them.
 They contain essential information (though less detailed) about the patient’s condition and a detailed rundown of the interventions required to make them better.

 The National Cancer Institute provides a similar explanation, albeit in more words :